lucide-icons/lucide/docs/guide/packages/lucide-astro.md

 ## Types

-- review later.
 The package includes type definitions for all icons.
 This is useful if you want to dynamically render icons.

 ### Example